CUSTOMER REQUIRED A NEW SKID DUCT HEATER SYSTEM

 June 6, 2019

-Our customer required a new skid duct heater system with several application requirements that included:
+Our customer in the medical device manufacturing industry required a new skid duct heater system with several application requirements that included:

 - 4KW heater run at 240 volts – Duct Heater

 - Air pressure switch for heater – Cleveland DFS-221-112